tpfk7/hangman-guessing-game/README.md

 ## Credits

 I used a variety of YouTube tutorials to make the game.
-The links are linked below but the main video was https://www.youtube.com/watch?v=G0Cl_3rWmlI&ab_channel=PythonforEveryone.
+The links are linked below but the main video was from [YouTube](https://www.youtube.com/watch?v=G0Cl_3rWmlI&ab_channel=PythonforEveryone).

 ### Content